zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 - we want to empower you to build a full-stack application (front end + back end)
 - we are using a single programming language (TypeScript)
 - we are using a single package manager (NPM)
-- your capstone project will have a team of 1 person (that's you, hi!)
+- your capstone project has a team of 1 person (that's you, hi!)

 Given these circumstances, a monorepo is an easy choice.
 We will now start following the following project structure: